Table of contents

 Healthcare Accounting

 It’s often said that in business, it’s important to know your numbers.
-The “numbers” referred to in this statement include certain data that can help identify the financial health of a business, such as its cash flow, net income, profit and loss, and gross margins.4 A healthcare accounting professional helps businesses in this industry keep track of this type of financial information.
+The “numbers” referred to in this statement include certain data that can help identify the financial health of a business, such as its cash flow, net income, profit and loss, and gross margins.5 A healthcare accounting professional helps businesses in this industry keep track of this type of financial information.

 This helps not only recognize where certain data is drawn from but also helps you better understand what type of information these documents can provide.
 The data is right there in front of you, in black and white, providing a visual reference that you can relate to personally.

-Another tip for visual learners during healthcare accounting training is to use graphics whenever possible to aid in the studying process.
+Another tip for visual learners during healthcare accounting career training is to use graphics when possible to aid in the studying process.
 When learning about the reimbursement cycle, draw a circle on a piece of paper and write the steps around it.
 When learning anatomy, draw an outline of the human body and label the necessary parts.
 Use images whenever possible to help you retain this information.

 Healthcare Careers for Auditory Learners